How do I homeschool my eclectic high schooler?

 Talk to your teen and let them help decide!
 The more invested they are in the decision process, the more invested they will be in their learning.

-You have so much freedom in homeschooling the high school years.
+You have so much freedom in homeschooling your high school years.
 Don’t stress about finding the perfect resource—there really aren’t any perfect ones anyway.
 Instead, focus on using whatever you choose fully, and trusting God to lead you to what will work for your teens.

 For more help with homeschooling high school make sure to visit the shop and check out these two resources!